Do Dogs Sleep in Their Own Poop? (10 Factors)

 #2: They like the smell

 This one may be difficult to comprehend, but it appears that dogs may genuinely like the scent of their own or other animals’ feces at times.
-Strangely, dogs may sleep in their poop due to the preference for familiarity.
+Strangely, dogs may sleep in their poop due to their preference for familiarity.

 Consider it in the same way people put on perfume: the stronger the aroma, the better it is for certain people.
 Dogs do not appear to be any different in this respect.
 While most dogs stick to rolling in dirt or trash to dirty themselves up for a good time, there are those canines that occasionally may find themselves sleeping in feces.